Our Location

-Climbing hydrangeas are the perfect flowering vine to grow on a fence (see also ‘15 Vigorous vines and flower vines that love shade‘).
-Plant the base about 6″ from the fenceline and add either a wooden or metal trellis (or even a wire) to get the plant started.
+Climbing hydrangeas are the perfect flowering vine to grow on a fence.
+Plant the base about 6″ away from the fenceline and add either a wooden or metal trellis up the fence (or even just a wire) to get the plant started.
 Gently tie the vine to the support system in 6″ increments.
 Water the plant regularly for the first year or two and mulch the soil with organic mulch.

 Climbing hydrangeas are a beautiful addition to any garden, and they can be trained to grow up fences for an extra pop of color.
 To ensure your climbing hydrangea grows healthy and strong, it’s important to plant them correctly.

-The best time to plant is in the spring or fall when temperatures are milder.
-Choose a spot that gets plenty of sun but is sheltered from harsh winds.
+The best time to plant a hydrangea is in the spring or fall when temperatures are mild.
+Choose a spot with plenty of sun but sheltered from harsh winds.
 Make sure the fence you’re planting against is sturdy enough to support the weight of the vine as it grows over time.

 Prepare the soil by loosening it with a shovel and adding organic matter such as compost or manure before planting your climbing hydrangea at least two feet away from its support structure (fence).
-Dig a hole twice as wide as the root ball and just deep enough so that when placed in it, the top of the root ball will be level with the ground surface.
+Dig a hole twice as wide as the root ball and just deep enough so that the top of the root ball will be level with the ground surface when placed in it.
 Water thoroughly after planting and mulch around the base of the plant for added protection against weeds and extreme temperatures.

 When it comes to caring for your climbing hydrangea growing up a fence, there are a few key things you need to keep in mind.